 Nine days after Jane’s accession, Parliament declared their support of Mary Tudor’s claim to the throne and Jane was declared a usurper and charged with treason.
 Held prisoner in the Tower of London until February 1544, Jane was eventually executed on 12th February to prevent her from serving as a figurehead to Protestant rebels.
 She was 16 or 17 years of age.

 Mary Tudor’s right to accede to the throne is accepted by most as fact, but actually, this could be disputed.
 Under English law at this time, only legitimate children could inherit the throne.
 Mary had been declared illegitimate by her father Henry VIII after he proclaimed his marriage to Mary’s mother, Katherine of Aragon, invalid.
 Likewise, Elizabeth Tudor, half-sister to Edward and Mary, had also been declared illegitimate after Henry VIII declared that his marriage to her mother, Anne Boleyn, had also been invalid.
 Henry VIII believed he only had one legitimate child – his son and heir, Edward.
-His daughters, Mary and Elizabeth had been restored to the succession, but crucially, not legitimised.
-It is in fact not possible for both Mary and Elizabeth to be legitimate, as at the time of Elizabeth’s birth to Anne Boleyn, Katherine of Aragon was still living.
+His daughters, Mary and Elizabeth, had been restored to the succession, but crucially, not legitimised.
+It is in fact not possible for both Mary and Elizabeth to be legitimate, as, at the time of Elizabeth’s birth to Anne Boleyn, Katherine of Aragon was still living.
 Therefore, the question of Mary’s legitimacy must be raised, and indeed had been raised during one of her childhood betrothals, on the grounds that Katherine of Aragon was the widow of Henry VIII’s elder brother.

 Even if we consider Mary to be legitimate, we must also consider that the reigning monarch, Edward VI, had specifically barred her from inheriting the throne.
-The document barring her from accession had been signed by the King and his council, and had also barred Elizabeth from inheriting.
+The document barring her from accession had been signed by the King and his council and had also barred Elizabeth from inheriting.
 The next indisputably legitimate heir was Lady Jane Grey.

 Conversely, we must also consider that Henry VIII’s Act of Succession predated Edward’s Devise for the Succession, and was passed by an act of parliament.
 In contrast, Edward’s Devise was signed only reluctantly by his council, and possibly under duress from the powerful Duke of Northumberland.
 The document’s legality is therefore questionable.

-Whether or not Jane Grey was the true heir to throne or a usurper, her popularity in death has certainly exceeded that of Mary Tudor, who is generally remembered only for religious persecution of Protestants.
+Whether or not Jane Grey was the true heir to the throne or a usurper, her popularity in death has certainly exceeded that of Mary Tudor, who is generally remembered only for religious persecution of Protestants.
 We cannot know how Jane’s rule would have progressed if she had remained on the throne, but her Protestant convictions were well known, and it is likely she and her family would have supported the persecution of Catholics.
 However, it is the story of the martyred young girl that lives on in popular imagination.